Enedis-OSS/mocha-xray-reporter/SECURITY.md

+Thanks for helping make our project safe for everyone.

-# Security Policy
+## Security

+Enedis takes the security of its software products and services seriously, including all of the open source code repositories managed through its [GitHub organization](https://github.com/Enedis-OSS).
+And we will ensure that your finding gets passed along to the appropriate maintainers for remediation.

+## Reporting Security Issues

-if you believe you have found a security vulnerability in our repository, please report it to us as described below.
+If you believe you have found a security vulnerability in any Enedis-OSS repository, please report it to us through coordinated disclosure.

-## Reporting a Vulnerability
+**Please do not report security vulnerabilities through public GitHub issues, discussions, or pull requests.**

-To report a vulnerability, send and email to the adress below : [dsi-oscoe-enedis@enedis.fr](mailto:dsi-oscoe-enedis@enedis.fr)
+Instead, please send an email to [dsi-oscoe-enedis@enedis.fr](mailto:dsi-oscoe-enedis@enedis.fr).

-Please report security vulnerabilities by providing information listed below :
-- Project Name (url to the project repository)
-- Id issue/Id pull request if a discussion is already existed about your vulnerability issue
-- Complete description of the security vulnerability you have found
+Please include as much of the information listed below as you can to help us better understand and resolve the issue:

+* Project name [mocha-xray-reporter]
+  * In order to help us know the project since our email address is generic for all our projects
-  - Type of issue (e.g buffer overflow, SQL injection...)
+* The type of issue (e.g., buffer overflow, SQL injection, or cross-site scripting)
-  - Full path of source file(s) related to the issue
+* Full paths of source file(s) related to the manifestation of the issue
+* The location of the affected source code (tag/branch/commit or direct URL)
+* Any special configuration required to reproduce the issue
-  - How to reproduce the issue
+* Step-by-step instructions to reproduce the issue
+* Proof-of-concept or exploit code (if possible)
-  - Impact of the issue
+* Impact of the issue, including how an attacker might exploit the issue

-You will receive a response from our maintainers as soon as possible.
-Depending on complexity, we will release a patch if your report has been accepted or rejected.
+This information will help us triage your report more quickly.